KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 In the end, your interface object will have three more members: A tf_buffer, a tf_listener and a tf_broadcaster that you can use for handling transformations.
 These are the supported parameters:
 - **buffer_name**: Optional: Name of the tf2_ros::Buffer member in the interface object.
 Required if listener_name is not `None`.
 - **listener_name**: Optional: Name of the tf2_ros::TransformListener member in the interface object.
 Will not be created if `None`
-- **broadcaster**: Optional: Name of the tf2_ros::TransformBroadcaster member in the interface object.
+- **broadcaster_name**: Optional: Name of the tf2_ros::TransformBroadcaster member in the interface object.
 Will not be created if `None`

 ### Diagnosed publishers
 Diagnosed publisher/subscriber are created by passing `diagnosed=True` to the add_subscriber/publisher definition in the interface file.